UoB-HPC/SimEng/docs/sphinx/developer/components/branchPred.rst

 - ``SubroutineCall``
 - ``Unconditional``

 The usage of these parameters within a branch predictor's ``predict`` function is algorithm specific.
-If the branch is a part of a loop, then only a dummy branch prediction is returned by ``predict``, as the fetch unit will reuse a previous branch prediction and so no new branch prediction is needed.

 The ``update`` function is passed the branch outcome, the instruction address, and the branch type.
 From this information, any algorithms or branch structures may be updated.